PINPAL/shortcuts-beta/README.md

 * Add animations to going in/out of edit mode
 * Add animations for pop-ups
 * Fix "Cancel Changes" - it reverts changes made that were 'saved'
+* Reformat as OOP with JSON config storage

 #### Known Issues